 Work isn’t the only aspect of your life, so your job doesn’t have to fit perfectly with what you believe in, but your values will come across based on what you say in your application and interviews.
 So not getting the job might be an indication that the job wasn’t quite the right one for you.

 5. Practise makes perfect

 Like all things in life, applying for jobs takes practice and the more you do it, and learn from it, the better you will get.
 That said, writing a strong application takes time, so submitting an unrealistic number of “copy-and-paste” applications is likely to disappoint.

 But please don’t be disheartened or put off by rejections, they can be a great opportunity for learning, both about what you want to do and how you can improve.
-In fact, if you always succeed in recruitment processes, you probably aren’t being ambitious enough!
+In fact, if you always succeed in recruitment processes, you might not be ambitious enough!

 There will be inevitable ups and downs on the journey to finding your first graduate role and it can be a really difficult period to navigate.
 But you don’t have to face these peaks and troughs alone.
-Reach out when you need help - to friends, family, university careers teams or the Student Space services.
-Listen to feedback, apply your learnings and eventually you will find a job that suits you.
+Reach out when you need help - whether that’s to friends, family, university careers teams, your GP or other support services.
+Listen to feedback, apply your learnings and eventually you will find the job for you.

 Get free, confidential, one-to-one support by phone, web chat, text message or email.